mcarvin8/sf-package-combiner/README.md

 When the packages are combined, the `<name>` elements with the metadata name will be converted to lower-case, ex: `<name>customobject</name>`.
 This ensures that multiple members of the same metadata name are grouped together in the combined package and that duplicate members are only declared once.
 The `<name>` elements are case insensitive when read by the Salesforce CLI.
 However, the `<members>` elements are case sensitive and their cases must match their API names in Salesforce.
 This tool will not convert the cases of the `<members>` elements, just the `<name>` elements.

-The combined package.xml will use the maximum `<version>` tag found in all packages.
+By default, the combined package.xml will use the maximum `<version>` tag found in all packages.
 If none of the packages provided have `<version>`, it will omit this from the combined package.xml.
 When you deploy a package.xml without an API version, it will check the `sfdx-project.json` file for the `sourceApiVersion`.
 If both files do not have an API version, it will follow the [sourceApiVersion: Order of Precedence](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_apiversion.htm).
+If you'd like to override this default behavior, supply the optional `--api-version`/`-v` flag, which accepts an integer, to explicity set the API verison to use in the combined package.xml.

 The packages provided must match the expected Salesforce package.xml structure.
 If you provide an XML which doesn't match the expected structure, it will print this warning and not add it to the output: